-Promoting healthy practices during adolescence, and taking steps to better protect young people from health risks is critical to the future of countries’ health and social infrastructure and to the prevention of health problems in adulthood.
+Promoting healthy practices during adolescence, and taking steps to better protect young people from health risks are critical for the prevention of health problems in adulthood, and for countries’ future health and social infrastructure.

 Early pregnancy and childbirth

 Complications linked to pregnancy and childbirth are the second cause of death for 15-19-year-old girls globally.

 Some 11% of all births worldwide are to girls aged 15 to 19 years, and the vast majority are in low- and middle-income countries.
 The 2014 World Health Statistics put the global adolescent birth rate at 49 per 1000 girls this age - country rates range from 1 to 229 births per 1000 girls.
 This indicates a marked decrease since 1990.
 This decrease is reflected in a similar decline in maternal mortality rates among 15-19 year olds.